-Ever find yourself walking in El Born, right by the old market, and see an enormous line of hungry and excited-looking people?
+Ever find yourself walking in the neighbourhood of El Born, right by the old market, and see an enormous line of hungry and excited-looking people?
 Ever wonder what on earth they could possibly be waiting for, with smiles on their faces?

 How it works

-So the first few times I passed by this place, I thought it was legitimately a seafood market and that they had the best quality undersea critters in the city.
+So the first few times I passed by this place, I thought it was legitimately a seafood market, and that they had the best quality undersea critters in the city.
 Wrong, but only partially wrong.

 This restaurant is unique in that it is set up like a market: you look over the supreme selection of prawns, tuna, baby squid, lobsters, mussels, oysters, etc, then you make a decision of what you want and how much, and then they weigh it for you.